ovh/docs/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-us.md

 To retrieve the correct target IP address for your OVHcloud hosting plan, please refer to our guide listing the [IP addresses of the different shared hosting clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP).

-**Example**: For the domain name "domain.tld", the rendering of your domain name records must be as follows:
+**Example**: For the domain name "domain.tld", the domain name records should look as follows:

 ![hosting](images/dashboard-mx-a-cname-ca.png){.thumbnail}

 > [!success]
 >
-> Note the two target values with record type "NS".
-These values, of type `dnsXX.ovh.ca` and `nsXX.ovh.ca`, correspond to the DNS servers associated with this DNS zone for your domain name.
+> Note the two target values with the record type "NS", `dnsXX.ovh.ca` and `nsXX.ovh.ca`.
+They correspond to the DNS servers associated with this DNS zone for your domain name.
 They will be used in [step 9](#step9) of this guide.
 >

 ### Step 3: Retrieve a full backup of your website <a name="step3"></a>